heraldofortuna/stats-preview-card-component-main/README.md

 I definitely need to work and study more on image containers.
 I'm having trouble accommodating them in different sizes.

+### Useful resources

+I used the [guide of challenge](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62) found on Frontend Mentors website.
+Only that.

 ## Author

 - Frontend Mentor - [heraldofortuna](https://www.frontendmentor.io/profile/heraldofortuna)
 - Twitter - [@heraldofortuna](https://twitter.com/heraldofortuna)

+## Acknowledgments

+To my father, for everything.